WHAT I TREAT

 Anxiety affects body, mind, and behavior - all at once.
 Physically, people might experience a rapid heartbeat, sweating, muscle tension, or a dry mouth.
 At the same time, they perceive danger or threat, from either outside and/or inside themselves.
 And they usually change their behavior to avoid feared situations or contexts, which increasingly limits them over time.

-I sometimes combine cognitive behavioral treatments with other interventions, such as Acceptance and Commitment Therapy, Dialectical Behavioral Therapy skill development; and mindfulness practice.
+I sometimes combine cognitive behavioural treatments with other interventions, such as Acceptance and Commitment Therapy, Dialectical Behavioural Therapy skill development, and mindfulness .

 MY TYPICAL CLIENTS